• Home

 Non-Magnetic

 Aluminium is a non-magnetic material, which means it does not interfere with electrical signals.
-This property is critical in installations involving sensitive electronic equipment or communication systems.
+This feature is particularly valuable in installations involving sensitive electronic equipment or communication systems.
+By avoiding magnetic interference, aluminium trays help maintain the integrity of signals and ensure smooth operation of electrical systems.

 Aesthetic Appeal